epfl-dlab/unfun/data/README.md

 - `uid`: id of the user who rated the headline
 - `batch_id`: id of the batch corresponding to this task instance (refers to `id` in `batches`)
 - `headline_id`: id of the headline that was rated (refers to `id` in `headlines_original` if `headline_type = 'original'`, and to `id` in `headlines_unfunned` if `headline_type = 'unfunned'`)
-- `headline_type`: 'original' if the rated headline came from a serious or satirical news outlet without modification; 'unfunned' if the rated headline was produced via the "Unfun the Headline!" task
+- `headline_type`: `original` if the rated headline came from a serious or satirical news outlet without modification; `unfunned` if the rated headline was produced via the "Unfun the Headline!" task
 - `date`: time at which the task was generated and shown to the user
-- `position`: we always show two headlines to the user at a time for rating, and this fields shows whether the headline rated here appeared in the first or second position (`0` or `1`, respectively)
+- `position`: we always show two headlines at a time to the user for rating, and this field shows whether the headline rated here appeared in the first or second position (`0` or `1`, respectively)
-- `rating`: the rating given by the user via the slider bar; `0`: real/serious, `1`: satirical, `NULL`: no rating given (i.e., user discontinued game); note that, in the paper, the meaning of `0` and `1` is reversed for a more intuitive exposition
+- `rating`: the rating given by the user via the slider bar; `0`: serious, `1`: satirical, `NULL`: no rating given (i.e., user stopped playing); note that, in the paper, the meaning of `0` and `1` is reversed for a more intuitive exposition

 ## headlines_for_game.tsv